DonaldWorlds/BMCC-ELECTRONICS/README.md

 ## License

-This project is licensed under the Donald Witherspoon
+This project is licensed under Donald Witherspoon @2024